**Alt Text:** A man wearing an apron stands behind a bar counter, smiling at a tablet.

 • Premium and Top-Shelf: High-end options for customers willing to splurge.

-Tiered pricing allows you to cater to a wide range of customers while ensuring profitability across all categories.
+Tiered pricing allows you to serve many customers although making sure profitability across all categories.

 3. Don’t Underprice Signature Cocktails

-If your bar specializes in unique, handcrafted cocktails, don’t be afraid to price them accordingly.
+If your bar specializes in distinctive, handcrafted cocktails, don’t be afraid to price them so.
 Customers are often willing to pay a premium for creativity and quality.

 From Happy Hour to Happy Customers: Liquor Pricing Done Right